TheWinRaRs/Writeups/Redpwn CTF/Crypto/Alien Transmissions V2.md

 481 is probably going to be the most common number, as this is the alien word delimiter.
 We can use this to execute a frequency attack.

 The lowest common multiple of 21 and 19 is 399.
 The alien message was XORed with the 21 length key, and then the 19 length key.
-Because of how xor works,

-`message XOR first key XOR second key = message XOR (first key XOR second key)`
+Because of how xor works, `message XOR first key XOR second key = message XOR (first key XOR second key)`

-if we stack the two keys against each other, and XOR (that is 21 * 19-length key XOR 19 * 21-length key) we get an "ultra-key" of length 399.
+Therefore, if we stack the two keys against each other, and XOR (that is 21 * 19-length key XOR 19 * 21-length key) we get an "ultra-key" of length 399.

 How can we derive this key?
-Frequency analysis, our best friend!
+Frequency analysis, of course.

 If we take every 399th number with different starting points(like nums[0::399], nums[1::399], etc.) then the subset of numbers we get from this will all be XORed with the same value!